 The results, published this week, raise significant concerns because they suggest considerable threats to insects that form the base of the food chain in aquatic ecosystems.
 These recent findings also support another study in Nature, published in June 2014, which found sharp declines in birds wherever the insecticides were widely used in Holland.

-“The EPA has carefully avoided any soil or water sampling lest it reveal their failure to address this issue,” says Theobald.
+“The EPA has carefully avoided any soil or water sampling lest it reveals their failure to address this issue,” says Theobald.

 In 2013, 242 million acres of treated seed was planted in the United States.
 “EPA’s own scientists called for soil and water sampling in 2003, but their cautions have simply been ignored by EPA regulators, and now with this USGS data their failures are revealed,” adds Theobald.